Configuration

 resetEnvironmentBetweenTestFilesReset environment between test files (default: true).

-detectNativeCrashesDetect native app crashes during test execution (default: true).
+detectNativeCrashesDetect native app crashes during startup and test execution (default: true).

 crashDetectionIntervalInterval in milliseconds to check for native crashes (default: 500).